 Kirkland recognizes the interdependency of our natural resource systems:

-- Water: Our streams, lakes, wetlands, storm water runoff, groundwater and shorelines
+- Water: our streams, lakes, wetlands, storm water runoff, groundwater and shorelines

-- Land: The soils, vegetation, rocks, geology, and topography
+- Land: the soils, vegetation, rocks, geology, and topography

-- Air: Climate change, air quality, microclimates and macroclimate.
+- Air: climate change, air quality, microclimates and macroclimate

 Kirkland's Comprehensive Plan calls for the community vision to have Kirkland be an “attractive, vibrant, inviting place to live and work,” and to provide an “extensive park system and to preserve open space and waterfront trails and vistas.”
 To achieve this vision, the City has adopted guiding principals and implemented regulations that call for the protection of our natural resources.